nagyistge/food-bank-app/README.md

 Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if it is not already installed.
 To clone this repository to your local machine, open a command line interface and navigate to the directory where you would like to the food-bank app directory to be in.
 Then run
 `git clone https://github.com/freeCodeCamp/Food-for-Good.git`

-Move to the `Food-for-Good` directory and run the `npm install` command to install the application dependencies.
+Move to the `Food-bank-app` directory and run the `npm install` command to install the application dependencies.

 Type `npm run dev` to start the application in development mode.
 If all goes well, it will be available at `http://localhost:8080`.
 The application is pre-populated with an administrator account with username `admin@example.com` and password `password`.